Bornholm Tunnel: Present traffic

 Today the island is served by ferries operated by Bornholmslinjen from Rønne, the main town on the island, to Ystad in Sweden, Køge in Denmark and Sassnitz in Germany.
 Travel time from Ystad to Rønne is two and a half hours with conventional ferries and one hour twenty minutes with fast ferries, with three to eight daily sailings combined.
 From Rønne to Køge takes five and a half hours and has a single daily sailing, while from Rønne to Sassnitz is seasonal and offered three to ten times per week and takes three and a half hours.
-DSB operates three daily train services branded as Intercity Bornholm from Copenhagen Central Station to Ystad Station, where passengers transfer to the ferries.
-The last direct DSB service will operate on 9 December 2017, after that local train services are to be used.
+Train connections between Copenhagen Central Station to Ystad Station are available using local train services with a transfer in Malmö.
+DSB sells tickets to this connection.
+Between 2000 and 2017 direct train services branded as Intercity Bornholm were available between Copenhagen and Ystad.
 Danish Air Transport operates flights from Bornholm Airport to Copenhagen Airport.